Bly in Lake County, Oregon — The American West (Northwest)

 OREGON HERITAGE TREE

 Topics and series.
 This historical marker is listed in these topic lists: Horticulture & Forestry • War, World II.
 In addition, it is included in the Historic Trees 🌲 series list.

 Location.
 42° 25.905′ N, 120° 51.602′ W. Marker is in Bly, Oregon, in Lake County.
 Marker can be reached Touch for map.
 Marker is in this post office area: Bly OR 97622, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 10 miles of this marker, measured as the crow flies.
 Mitchell Monument (a few steps from this marker); Balloon Bomb (approx. 9.8 miles away).

 More about this marker.
 Marker and tree are located within the Mitchell Monument State Park.

 Also see . . .
 Oregon Travel Experience - Mitchell Monument Shrapnel Tree.
 (Submitted on January 13, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.)

 Credits.
 This page was last revised on January 16, 2018.
-This page originally submitted on January 13, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-This page has been viewed 80 times since then and 21 times this year.
+It was originally submitted on January 13, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
+This page has been viewed 108 times since then.
 Photos: 1, 2, 3, 4, 5. submitted on January 13, 2018, by Douglass Halvorsen of Klamath Falls, Oregon. • Bill Pfingsten was the editor who published this page.